Wardley CE Primary English Curriculum Design Statement

 - To understand texts

 Teaching pupils to decode and have speedy recognition of familiar words builds on their learning from the school’s teaching of early reading.
 In order to develop pupils’ comprehension skills we use a range of comprehension schemes across key stage one and two.
 We also develop children’s comprehension skills by ensuring the pupils read widely across fiction and non-fiction texts.
 This reading, both at home and in school, is supported by our reading schemes.
 From year two upwards the children use my Book Blog to support their reading.
 We also look to promote a love for reading and our library club & continual focus on the joy of reading looks to achieve this.
-One of our other curriculum aims is to increase the children’s vocabulary we look to ensure that they encounter words they would rarely hear or use in everyday speech and to develop knowledge of the world in which they live in.
+One of our other curriculum aims is to increase the children’s vocabulary.
+We look to ensure that they encounter words they would rarely hear or use in everyday speech and to develop knowledge of the world in which they live.
 In addition, reading tasks and carefully planned questioning helps develop the pupils’ ability to answer literal comprehension as well as being able to read for meaning and show an appreciation of reading.

 Writing at Wardley helps develop pupils’ competencies in the three key areas of composition, transcription and analysis/presentation.
 Each of the areas has a set of key threshold concepts, as shown below: